underrun/pybsddb/docs/introduction.rst

 types, their methods and the various usage modes described in the introduction. `PyUnit <http://pyunit.sourceforge.net/>`__ is used and the tests are structured such that they can be run unattended and automated.
-There are currently almost 300 test cases!
-(March 2008)
+There are currently 481 test cases!
+(March 2010)

 Reference
 ---------